newrelic-experimental/newrelic-argocd-notification-webhook/README.md

 ...
 ```

-3. Apply the changes to your ArgoCD instance.
+3. Apply the changes to your Argo CD instance.

 ```yaml
 kubectl apply -f argocd-notifications-secret.yaml -n argocd kubectl apply -f argocd-notifications-cm.yaml -n argocd
 ```

-## Configuring your ArgoCD Applications
+## Configuring your Argo CD Applications

-An ArgoCD Application needs to "subscribe" to notifications so you'll need to add the following annotations to your ArgoCD Application.
+An Argo CD Application needs to "subscribe" to notifications so you'll need to add the following annotations to your Argo CD Application.

 Check out the example application [here](./argocd-application/notification-demo.yaml).